wandb/docs/docs/guides/app/features/system-metrics.md

 ```python
 psutil.Process(pid).memory_percent()
 ```

+W&B assigns a `proc.memory.percent` tag to this metric.

 ### Memory Percent
 Represents the total system memory usage as a percentage of the total available memory.